 4. Help them with their therapy

 Sometimes in therapy we get homework.
 Doing things that scare us step by step.
-Help them with whatever they need to do until they are comfortable doing them alone, or even suggest ideas on what experiments they can try to overcome their anxiety.
+Help someone with social anxiety, with whatever they need to do until they are comfortable doing them alone, or even suggest ideas on what experiments they can try to overcome their anxiety.

 Sometimes it’s hard for a person to talk about their feelings, especially feelings that pertain to the fear of being judged.
 Sometimes just being there for someone and not saying anything can be the greatest gift you can give.